top of page

 Societies often glorify overwork.
 In the United States, I’ve heard expressions such as “no pain, no gain” or “work hard, play hard” in the context of office work.
 Also, there are productivity maniacs that glorify “sleep only 4 hours like a Marine” or “only losers wake up after 5 am.”

 In my personal experience, I’ve never encountered office resources that stress a work-life balance.
-We always need to take training from Human Resources about corporate code of conduct or cybersecurity.
+There is always mandatory training from Human Resources about corporate code of conduct or cybersecurity.
 Have you seen any mandatory HR training courses on work-life balance or how to manage stress & overwork?
 If so, please let me know.

 Comentários